 And it was so.

 Behold, it was very good.

 Let’s linger long in this passage of Scripture that we are often tempted to skim over.
-As I jump in, I am taken back by the awesomeness of our God.
+As I jump in, I am taken back by the awesomeness of our Creator.
 With words.
 Only words.
 Simple words.
 He created the heavens and the earth.
 When He speaks, things happen.
 God has power over all things at all times and in all ways.
-Theologians refer to this as God’s “omnipotence.”
+To emphasize, theologians refer to this as “omnipotence.”

 Psalm 33:6, “By the word of the Lord the heavens were made,

 and by the breath of his mouth all their host.”